 In the Land of the Bucca: Witches, Piskies, Knockers and Spriggans A Cornish Cabinet of Curiosities

 Come with us in 2020 as the museum celebrates 60 years of having resided in the Cornish village of Boscastle.
-Our new exhibitions looks to celebrate all things magical and Cornish.
+Our new exhibition looks to celebrate all things magical and Cornish.

 In the Land of the Bucca, will show some of the many rich and strange stories from ancient Kernow to modern Cornwall.
 Contemporary Cornish Customs will sit alongside old tales of Mermaids and Piskie folk, Giants and Sea Serpents.
 Learn the origins of Stargazy Pie, Guizing traditions and Crying the Neck.